solaranamnesis/nevil-story-maskelyne/on-the-mineral-constituents-of-meteorites/full-text-english.md

 # On the Mineral Constituents of Meteorites.

-## By Nevil Story-Maskelyne, MA, Professor Mineralogy, Oxford, and Keeper of the Mineral Department, British Museum.
+## By Nevil Story-Maskelyne, MA, Professor of Mineralogy, Oxford, and Keeper of the Mineral Department, British Museum.

 ### October 9, 1869.